lbenthins/ecu-simulator/README.md

+# :warning: This project is not maintained anymore :(  It is kept here only for reference.
+Thanks for the feedbacks :)

 # ECU Simulator

 This Python tool simulates some vehicle diagnostic services.
 It can be used to test OBD-II dongles or tester tools that support the UDS (ISO 14229) and ISO-TP (ISO 15765-2) protocols.